 The Card Printer Driver requires a USB printer to be plugged in before starting the driver uninstall process.
 The printer then must be unplugged at the end of the uninstall.
 The Card Printer Driver uninstall program also requires the PC to be restarted after the uninstall completes.
-Refer to "Uninstall the Card Printer Driver" on page 63 for complete uninstall instructions.
+Refer to "" on page 3-63 for complete uninstall instructions.